What's the Golden Ratio?

 2 - Editing and resizing images

-While it's easy to figure out which white space to get rid of when cropping and resizing your pictures, do not forget that it will require balancing afterwards!
-With the help of a Golden Spiral overlay on your image, you can easily plot your focal point from the middle of your spiral and crop your image accordingly!
+While it's easy to figure out which white space to get rid of when cropping and resizing your pictures, do not forget that it will require balancing afterward.

 3 - Layout in UI Design